Preet Kaur Gill MP - My Weekly Update - 10th April 2026

 Conflict in Iran

-During the visit the Prime Minister also met with brave service personnel who’ve racked up more than 1,600 flying hours defending British interests and those of our allies.
+The Prime Minister also met with the brave service personnel defending British interests and those of our allies.

 Read more here: Prime Minister travels to Middle East to meet allies and support ceasefire: 8 April 2026 - GOV.UK